Halloween with the Hooks Set for October 24

 Traditional ballpark food and beverages will be available for purchase.
 Pets are not allowed.

-Companies wishing to participate by hosting a booth, free of charge, may contact Freeborn by phone at 361-561-4676.
+Companies wishing to participate by hosting a booth, free of charge, may contact Freeborn via email (mfreeborn@cchooks.com) or by phone at 361-561-4676.

 • Discuss this story on the Texas League message board...